entiendoNull/expo-modules-london-2025-workshop/module-5.md

 # Module 5

 In this module, we'll learn how to create a native view for iOS (using SwiftUI), and Android (using Jetpack Compose), and use it in our Expo app.
+While the imperative APIs we built in earlier modules exposed functions and events, native views work differently.
+A native view is a React component that renders native UI directly, while still giving us the ability to pass props from JavaScript.

-## Goals
+### Goals

-- Display the current audio route (speaker, wired headset, or bluetooth) using a native segmented control component
+- Display the current audio route (speaker, wired headset, or Bluetooth) using a native segmented control component
+- Use SwiftUI on iOS and Jetpack Compose on Android
 - Update the native view automatically when the route changes
-- Use SwiftUI on iOS and Jetpack Compose on Android

-## Concepts

-- Add a native view with Expo Modules
+### Tasks

+- Plan and define the TypeScript API for the native views
-- Configuring and using SwiftUI as a native view
+- Implement a native view in SwiftUI and/or Jetpack Compose
-- Configuring and using Jetpack Compose as a native view
+- Build and test the view on a physical device

-## Exercises
+# Exercises

-### Exercise 1: Define the JavaScript API
+## Exercise 1: Define the JavaScript API

 Just like we did in Module 2, let's begin by defining the JavaScript API for our view component.
 We'll do this by adding types and the native binding to our Expo Module.

+### Tasks

-#### Task 1: Define TypeScript types
+#### 1. Define TypeScript types

 First, let's update our types file with the prop types for our view: